13ck4/imageEditor/README.md

 ## Options

-borderNPM supports 9 options, both of which are optional:
+imageEditorCreate supports 9 options, both of which are optional:
 * *load*                  -_boolean